Bass is the power of any song. And to get a good low-end that makes a song more powerful, you need to record bass guitars properly.

 Create A Clean Bass Tone

 The first thing to do when recording bass with bass amp sims is to create a clean tone.
 Although today we have very high-quality and realistic-sounding applications, they still do not sound as good as real amps.

 The clean sound is great but distortion or overdrive channels are not as good.
 So, it’s better to record clean sound and add distortion later with the help of plugins.

 Just create the best clean tone for your bass.
 And remember that it must sound great with the whole song.
 It must sit perfectly with other instruments.

 Here comes the power and good part of bass applications.
 When you record bass with amp sims, you need to record two tracks.

 The first track will be the amp sim track, the sound you created.
 But the second track will be the DI tracks.
-A DI track is when you record your instrument’s signal without any interference.
-Read more about DI boxes here.
+A DI track is when you record your instrument’s signal without any interference and you can use a DI box for it.

-It’s very easy to record DI track.
-Create two tracks.
-Insert amp sim on one track and the second track should be clean.
+It’s very easy to record the DI track.
+Create two tracks, insert amp sim on one track and the second track should be clean.
 So, it will have a pure bass tone.
 Without any amp or other plugin.